deanlaw/cfcgenerator/trunk/cfcgenerator/readme.txt

 USING THE GENERATOR
 ----------------------------------------------------------
-When the generator initially loads it should automatically populate several select boxes.
+When the generator initially loads it will prompt you for your ColdFusion administrator password, after which it should automatically populate several select boxes.
 The first is available DSNs (for supported dbms see above).
 Once the DSN loads, the tables select should populate with a list of tables within that DSN.
 Lastly, the templates select should populate with all available xsl template options (for tips on how to customize templates, see below).

 To generate templates: